 This procedure describes the requirements for decision rules and Shirley Technologies Limited approach to these requirements.
+This policy applies only to tests reported under BS EN ISO/IEC 17025.

 Definitions

 Measurement Uncertainty - Is a parameter, associated with the result of a measurement (e.g. a calibration or test) that defines the range of the values that could reasonably be attributed to the measured quantity.